fabiolelis/project-template/README.md

 ![Image of Yaktocat](https://github.com/fabiolelis/project-template/blob/master/images/rte_website.png)

-How writing this information one by one would be extremely inneficient and pointless, I inspected the page looking for a document that could be read by a machine and found the link that pointed to all the information in JSON.
+How writing this information one by one would be pretty inneficient, I inspected the page looking for a document that could be read by a machine and found the link that pointed to all the information in JSON.
 For example, RTE has everything about the constituency of Carlow-Kilkenny  available in http://www.rte.ie/electionresults/2016/general/json/fullconstituency_c01.json.

 Once I had this I wrote an algorithm to generate the scripts to create the database.
 Then, I put this on this html file ([Populate](https://github.com/fabiolelis/project-template/blob/master/supports/populate.html)) and used this to get the scripts and store them at the [supports](https://github.com/fabiolelis/project-template/tree/master/supports) folder.